CESNET/Nemea-OpenWRT/README.md

 ## Description

-This is an OpenWrt package feed containing [NEMEA system](https://github.com/CESNET/Nemea) components and [IPFIX exporter](https://github.com/CESNET/ipfixprobe) for exporting flow data.
+This is an OpenWrt package feed containing primarily [ipfixprobe](https://github.com/CESNET/ipfixprobe) IP flow exporter (monitoring probe) and some [NEMEA system](https://github.com/CESNET/NEMEA) components to process the flow data.

+The big picture is shown in the following figure.
+OpenWrt devices/routers can be deployed as monitoring probes that aggregate information about flowing packets and extract useful information for monitoring and analysis systems.
+The output of ipfixprobe running on the OpenWrt device are IP flow data that can be exported in IPFIX data format and sent to a flow collector (storage, analysis, intrusion/anomaly detection, visualization).

 ![Infrastructure with NEMEA and OpenWRT router](doc/openwrt-scheme.png)

-The figure above shows OpenWRT router with running NEMEA flow exporter [ipfixprobe](https://github.com/CESNET/ipfixprobe/tree/master).
-Since OpenWRT routers usually use big-endian architecture, it is necessary to use a special module [endiverter](https://github.com/CESNET/Nemea-Modules/tree/master/endiverter) that converts values of UniRec fields to the byte-order that is used on x86 architecture.
-Due to performace reasons, this conversion is not done automatically in libtrap nor UniRec.

-## Usage
+## Usage (of this feed)

-To use these packages, add the following line to the feeds.conf in the OpenWrt buildroot:
+To build and use the contained packages, add the following line to the `feeds.conf` file in the OpenWrt buildroot (https://github.com/openwrt/openwrt):

 ```
 src-git nemea https://github.com/CESNET/Nemea-OpenWRT